alextzimo/SalesCommissionsApplication/README.md

 # SalesCommissionsApplication
-Sales-Commissions Application in Java, built in Eclipse, for Software Development II Course, Computer Science and Engineering, UoI.
+Sales-Commissions Application in Java, built on Eclipse, for Software Development II Course, Computer Science and Engineering, UoI.